MathewTomberlin/CGEngine/README.md

+#CGEngine v0.1

+THIS SOFTWARE IS IN ALPHA DEVELOPMENT AND IS RELEASED AS-IS.
+FEATURES ARE LIKELY TO CHANGE WITHOUT NOTICE.

+This C++ interaction library allows you to create real-time, scriptable visual interfaces and games using composable Bodies, Behaviors, Scripts, and Timers.

+This project template is built on the SFML CMake GitHub template.
+Instructions for using that template are below and many should be the same for this project template, but they have not been reviewed or confirmed.

 # CMake SFML Project Template

 This repository template should allow for a fast and hassle-free kick start of your next SFML project using CMake.